tbro/myca/README.md

 # myca

+> This was a small project, an improved version of which was included in [rcgen](https://github.com/rustls/rcgen/tree/main/rustls-cert-gen).
+You should use that instead of this.

 My CA is a developer tool to generate TLS certificate chains.
 It is meant to be used in developer workflow, and can currently generate certificate chain consisting of 1 Root CA and 1 end-entity